kmurph73/google_sheets/README.md

 You'll download a `client_secret.json` that will contain a `client_id` and `client_secret`

-I recommend storing them in Rails 5.2's encrypted credentials.
-So the final will result will look something:
+I recommend using Rails 5.2's encrypted credentials to store the id & secret.
+So the final will result will look something like:

 ``` ruby
 client_id = Rails.application.credentials[:client_id]